fmontesi/website/web/bliki/EMI.md

 ## The problem: API evolution

 APIs evolve continuously, because of changing business and technical requirements.
-Therefore, refactoring of APIs is often requires in the development and maintenance of many software architectures.
+Therefore, refactoring of APIs is often required in the development and maintenance of many software architectures.
 Such refactorings can help with introducing new features, reduce coupling, improving efficiency of communication, etc. A typical example is the introduction of an API key to authenticate requests to an API (see: [API Key pattern](https://microservice-api-patterns.org/patterns/structure/specialPurposeRepresentations/APIKey)).

 What implementation choices and tradeoffs should developers keep in mind when dealing API refactoring?
 This is where EMI comes into play.